USS Hué City

+Hué City also shares her hull number with guided missile destroyer USS Gonzalez (DDG-66).
+Notable here is that Gonzalez is named after USMC Sergeant Alfredo Gonzalez, who earned the Medal of Honor for his actions in Operation Hué City.

 Ship history

 1990s

 Hué City sailed on 11 March 1993, for her maiden deployment to the Mediterranean Sea as Air Warfare Commander for the Carrier battle group (CVBG).
 Principally operating in the Adriatic Sea, Hué City developed the air picture and transmitted it to command centers afloat and shore.
 Hué City also monitored the safety of United Nations relief flights to Bosnia and Herzegovina, ensuring Serb aircraft did not violate no-fly zones.

 While conducting training near Guantanamo Bay, Cuba, in April 1994, Hué City was directed to serve as Destroyer Squadron 22 flagship in support of sanctions against Haiti.
 Hué City sailed for her second deployment 22 March 1995, with the Theodore Roosevelt CVBG.
 Hué City took station in the Red Sea, where she provided air coverage to the Combat Air Patrol enforcing the no-fly zone in Southern Iraq.

 Hué City sailed for the Baltic Sea on 24 May 1996, to participate in operations involving forty-eight ships from thirteen nations.
 The operations focused on tracking air, surface, and subsurface targets in a multinational task force.
 Hué City deployed on 29 April 1997, to the Mediterranean Sea as Air Warfare Commander for the CVBG.
 Hué City operated in the Adriatic Sea, overseeing all air activity in support of naval operations.

 In 1999, Hué City sailed for counter-drug operations in the Caribbean Sea.
 Later that year, Hué City participated in Baltic Operations, a multinational exercise consisting of fifty-three vessels from twelve nations.